FrancoA98/IT266S22Q2/README.md

 A message should display everytime a monster is spawned telling you the HP and Element of the monster.
 Attack the monster with a spell and check the resistances and weaknesses on the messages displayed The weapons and spells are very overpowered, mostly to showcase a change.
-You might want to use the following command for playing and testing:
+You might want to use the following command for playing and testing
 1) god (makes you invincible)
 2) give all (give you everything included all weapons) In game, press F1 to display the help guide.